ooni/spec/backends/bk-003-collector.md

 submission attempt fails with `4xx` _and_ the elapsed time is greater than one hour, the probe MUST open a new report and submit the measurement as part of this new report.
 In doing that, the probe MUST edit the saved measurement to replace the previous report ID with the newly obtained report ID.
+(When opening a new report for attempting to resubmit a measurement, the client MUST, of course, use its own `software_name` and `software_version` and MUST NOT use the values of these variable that are written into the report being resubmitted.)

 To update a report, the probe issues a request compliant with: